jsinkers/notes/_notebooks/comp_sys/02_application_layer.md

 - **cookies** allow sites to keep track of users to identify users, either to restrict access or serve tailored content
-- place small amount of info (<4kB) on user's computer,
+- place small amount of info (less than 4kB) on user's computer,
 - fields: domain: server the cookie belongs to, path, content, expiry, security
 - HTTP messages carry state
 - components